The Crown (TV series): Casting

 In January 2020, Imelda Staunton was announced as succeeding Colman as the Queen in the fifth season, with her role in the final season reported in July.
 Also in July 2020, Lesley Manville was announced as portraying Princess Margaret, and the following month, Jonathan Pryce and Elizabeth Debicki were cast as Prince Philip and Diana, Princess of Wales, respectively.
 In October 2020, Dominic West was in talks to play Prince Charles.
 His casting was confirmed in April 2021, when the start date for production of the fifth season was announced.
 In June 2021, Jonny Lee Miller was cast as John Major.
 During the same month, Olivia Williams confirmed during an interview that she had joined the cast as Camilla Parker Bowles for the series's fifth and sixth seasons.
-In July 2021, actress Marcia Warren joined the cast during filming as Queen Elizabeth, the Queen Mother.
+In July 2021, actress Marcia Warren joined the cast during filming as Queen Elizabeth the Queen Mother.
 That same month, the casting of Claudia Harrison as Princess Anne was also confirmed.
 In September 2021, Khalid Abdalla and Salim Daw were announced to play Dodi Fayed and Mohamed Al-Fayed, respectively.
 Later that month, it was confirmed that Timothy Dalton had been cast as Peter Townsend.
 In January 2022, Humayun Saeed was cast as Dr Hasnat Khan.

 A casting search for actors to play teenage Prince William and Prince Harry in the sixth season began in March 2022.
 The new actor for Prince William would replace Senan West, who was cast as a young Prince William for season five, with the other new castings for the fifth season expected to remain for the sixth season.
-In April 2022, a casting call was posted for a young Catherine Middleton to be portrayed in the sixth season.

 In September 2022, it was announced that Rufus Kampa and Ed McVey would portray Prince William, and Meg Bellamy would portray Catherine Middleton.